Why go to a mega-church?

 The New York Times recently published an article discussing how a recent survey found that Americans are changing faiths/denominations at an increasing rate.
 Whilst the overall article is interesting, this quote reinforces my point:

-At the same time the onus is on larger churches to not lazily plan mega-events (which are relatively easy to centrally control) but to empower and support smaller ministries, whilst ensuring that standards and culture meet those of the larger church.
+“The trend is toward more personal religion, and evangelicals offer that,” said Mr. Prothero, chairman of the religion department at Boston University, who explained that evangelical churches tailor many of their activities for youth.
+“Those losing out are offering impersonal religion and those winning are offering a smaller scale: mega-churches succeed not because they are mega but because they have smaller ministries inside.”At the same time the onus is on larger churches to not lazily plan mega-events (which are relatively easy to centrally control) but to empower and support smaller ministries, whilst ensuring that standards and culture meet those of the larger church.
 I'm proud to say that I think the guys running my church have got this nailed, but it's a dynamic equilibrium, and as such requires constant monitoring to ensure it is done right whilst allowing people breathing space to get things wrong and be individually creative.